How to document components

 When you write component stories during development, you also create basic documentation to revisit later.

-Storybook gives you tools to expand this basic documentation with prose and layout that feature your components and stories prominently.
+Storybook gives you tools to expand this essential documentation with prose and layout that feature your components and stories prominently.
 That allows you to create UI library usage guidelines, design system sites, and more.

 Docs is autoconfigured to work out of the box in most use cases.
-In some cases you may need or want to tweak the configuration.
+In some cases, you may need or want to tweak the configuration.
 Read more about it here.